medibloc/nestjs-request-context/README.md

 })
 export class AppModule {}
 ```

-It automatically registers a middleware that initialize a context for each request.

 If `isGlobal` is `true`, you will not need to import `RequestContextModule` in other modules once it's been loaded in the root module.